sneshyba/pypchem/README.md

 	sudo python -m pip install tables
 	sudo python -m pip install h5io
 	sudo python -m pip install h5py

-To enable a jupyterhub user (instructor) to be admin -- however, this seems to be a non-Manjaro, maybe Ubuntu command

-	sudo usermod -a -G jupyter_admins instructor

-To add admin privileges for a user

-	sudo nano /etc/jupyterhub/jupyterhub_config.py

 Processing of student work when you don’t want to use the nbgrader mechanism